3.1 IF YOU NEED TRAINING, CHECK THE TRAINER

 Only the results count, that is how we will see more satisfied dogs and non-dog owners than today!

 It is my sincere hope and wish that I have said a few things that touched you.

 I did not write the above to sell dog owner training, but because I see daily how many dogs suffer emotionally, fully unnecessarily.
 Many dogs don’t feel well, in particular the ones that show problematic behaviour – and it’s not because they are starving or don’t have a roof over their heads.

 The dog owners and dog trainers have it in the hands to change this.
 Dogs shouldn’t have to develop problematic behaviour, which is their cry for help, until the dog owner or trainer realises the dog is not well.

 If you need help with your dog, or if you have any comments, suggestions and remarks about my philosophy, I would be happy to hear from you.

-Should you read German, you will find some some recommendations on literature in the German language section.
+Should you read German, you will find some recommendations on literature in the German language section in this place.

 - Hourly rate CHF 125 incl.
 Kilometre fees and driving time up to 5 km total distance.